-The best way a roofing contractor can protect themselves and their business is to expect the unexpected.
+The best way an Atlanta roofing contractor can protect themselves and their business is to expect the unexpected.
 Many contractors have experienced a seemingly straight forward project that has gone badly.
 When projects do go bad on a roofing job the end result can be costly.
 The best protection a contractor can provide for themselves is the protection of liability insurance.
 Although it may appear costly at first, and frankly a bit hard to afford for a small business, the consequences of not having liability insurance can cost substantially more in the long run.
 Below are some great reasons why contractors should carry their own liability insurance and what that liability insurance can protect you from.

 What Can Liability Coverage Do For My Business?

 General liability coverage for roofing contractors covers five main categories.
 These categories are bodily injury, complete operations/products liability, personal injury, advertising injury, medical payments, and independent contractor’s liability coverages.
 Please not that in addition to these coverages you may need special riders depending on the type of project you are working on but for the most part this should be ample.
 The cost of this coverage varies from state to state.
 But all roofers who repair roofing in Atlanta are required to carry liability insurance.

 - Bodily Injury – This covers any physical harm to an individual at your office or an injury caused by your employee at the project site.
 For example, tools are left out and the client trips and breaks a leg.
 This would be covered by this clause.